yale-cpsc-419-sp23/pset-1-cli/README.md

 * The program must communicate with a SQLite database in a file named `lux.sqlite`, organized as described above.
 * The program must use SQL prepared statements for every database query.
     (This protects the database against SQL injection attacks.)
+* Every invocation of the program must use exactly one `cursor` in the database

 Here are some *recommendations* for the source code of your solution.
 * Modularize your code extensively so that your “main” function looks something like this: